Roy Clarke: Career

-In 2016, he created a prequel to Keeping Up Appearances titled Young Hyacinth.
+In 2016, Clarke created a prequel to Keeping Up Appearances titled Young Hyacinth.
 The one-off episode premiered on 2 September 2016 on BBC One.

 Personal life

-Clarke resided in rural Goole in the East Riding of Yorkshire with his wife, Enid Kitching.
+Clarke resided in rural Goole in the East Riding of Yorkshire with his wife, Enid Kitching who died in 1993.
 For some years he owned Horton Rounds in Northamptonshire, a Grade II listed house designed by the Northamptonshire architect Arthur A. J. Marshman.